Zequez/logseq-vault/pages/Scarcity Work Talk.md

 	- How do we behave to play it?
 - In scarcity you can't see anything else but the written rules.
 	- We get so focused on the rules and how to follow them and we are scared of breaking rules that we don't even understand.
+	- There is no rule that says you can't make proposals.
 -
 -
 	-